Date: Apr-May 2002

 Bottling: Tips from the Pros

-MEMBERS ONLYWinemaker: Greg Pollman started working at Fountain Wine Cellars in Cincinnati in 1974 and went to Sublette Winery in Cincinnati in the late 70s.
-He joined Valley Vineyards Estate Winery in Morrow, Ohio in 1984 and now is the company’s winemaker.
-Spring is a good time to start thinking about bottling.
-Blushes or whites with some
+Winemaker: Greg Pollman started working at Fountain Wine Cellars in Cincinnati in 1974 and went to Sublette Winery in Cincinnati in the late 70s.
+He joined Valley Vineyards Estate Winery in Morrow, Ohio

 Amplify Your Taste, Bud!